VinTheAlpaca/VinTheAlpaca.github.io/projects/project-1.md

 }
 ```

-You can learn more at the [UH Micromouse Website](http://www-ee.eng.hawaii.edu/~mmouse/about.html).
+You can learn more at the [github/COVID19_Dashboard](https://github.com/VinTheAlpaca/COVID19_Dashboard).